MASQ-Project/Node/multinode_integration_tests/tests/README.md

 Copyright (c) 2019-2021, MASQ Network

-Copyright (c) 2017-2019, Substratum LLC (https://substratum.net) and/or its affiliates.
+Copyright (c) 2019-2021, MASQ (https://masq.ai) and/or its affiliates.
 All rights reserved.